f1ko/demystifying-cni/README.md

 As the CNI plugin must be executable, we'll need to modify the file mode using `chmod +x /opt/cni/bin/demystifying`.
 With that, we've constructed an operational CNI.

+These steps can be achieved by executing `make cni`.

-The next time a Pod is created on the node, it will follow the outlined steps, and our CNI will be invoked:
+The next time a Pod is created on the node, it will follow the outlined steps, and our CNI will be invoked.
+Once a Pod is started we should see the following:
 ```
 $ kubectl get pods -o wide
 NAME            READY   STATUS    RESTARTS   AGE   IP            NODE                             NOMINATED NODE   READINESS GATES